theabsoluteray/voice/readme.md

-# just a speach to text script made in python using google speech recognition
+# just a speech to text script made in python using google speech recognition